dd010101/vyos-jenkins/readme.md

 ```

 You may also see `Sorry, you have been blocked` if you try to visit these links, but you aren't blocked - everyone
 is blocked.
-This is due to [change in VyOS policy](https://blog.vyos.io/community-contributors-userbase-and-lts-builds)
+This is due to [change in VyOS® policy](https://blog.vyos.io/community-contributors-userbase-and-lts-builds)
 where they don't offer their `dev.packages.vyos.net/repositories` for public anymore.
 This change applies only to
 stable branches (like 1.3 equuleus/1.4 sagitta), you can still build current/development branch with official
 repository.

-You want to continue to use VyOS long term?
+You want to continue to use VyOS® long term?
 Then you can switch to current/development branch if you think
 that's good idea for your use case.
 If you like to use stable branch then you would need to obtain
-[VyOS subscription](https://vyos.io/subscriptions/support). ~~The only other option currently is to build your own
+[VyOS® subscription](https://vyos.io/subscriptions/support). ~~The only other option currently is to build your own
 `dev.packages.vyos.net` package repository and that's what this project is all about.~~
 **There is no other option anymore.**